yaakov123/hagana/README.md

 > #### A large amount of supply chain attacks occur in the `preinstall/postinstall` scripts inside the package.json file.
 I do have a solution for this, but I wanted to get a minimum viable solution out for runtime protection out first.

+> #### Once I have the solution for this ready, it will be released as a different package (most likely as a cli) which will allow for the safe execution of `npm i`

 ---

 ## **Installation**